ComputationalMechanicsLab-AUT/AnsyTruss/README.md

 - View nodal displacements, axial forces, and support reactions
 - Visualise deformed and undeformed truss shapes
 - Export PDF analysis reports

+## Downloads

+Compiled application files are available from the **Releases** section of this repository.

+Available packages may include:

+- Windows standalone installer: `AnsyTruss-2D_Windows_Installer.exe`
+- MATLAB app installer: `AnsyTruss-2D.mlappinstall`

+> MATLAB source code is not publicly distributed in this repository.

 ## Documentation